Build5Nines/az-kung-fu/vm/image/working-with-images.md

 It's as "easy" as 1, 2, 3...

-1. az vm list-publishers
+1. az vm image list-publishers
-2. az vm list-offers
+2. az vm image list-offers
-3. az vm list-skus
+3. az vm image list-skus

 ## Use az vm list-publisher to locate the publisher you desire
 ``